Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Floquet Picture

-Eqs.~(\ref{eq:psi0}) and (\ref{eq:psi1}) tell that the pulse phases, $\phi_1$ and $\phi_2$, do not affect the total dynamics of the Floquet state other than the global phase, we can arbitrarily choose them.
-We set the phase cycle as XY8 to reduce experimental pulse error.
-Figure \ref{fig:xy8-diagram}(a) shows the phase cycle that we adopt in our experiment.
+Eqs.~\eqref{eq:psi0} and \eqref{eq:psi1} tell that since the pulse phases, $\phi_1$ and $\phi_2$, do not affect the overall dynamics of the Floquet state other than the global phase, we can arbitrarily choose them.
+Thus, in our experiment, we employ a pulse cycle containing multiple phases for robust operation as detailed in Sec.~\ref{subsec:protocol}.

-\subsubsection{Precession of the Floquet state driven by CP sequence in the AC magnetic field}
+\subsection{Precession of the Floquet state driven by CP sequence in the AC magnetic field}

 We consider the case where an arbitrary AC magnetic field $f(t)$ is applied in the direction of the symmetry axis of the NV center.
 Generally, a periodic function $f(t)$ with a period $T=2\tau$ can be expanded in the Fourier series as,